Chinese people in Denmark: Migration history

 The earliest Chinese migrants in Denmark are believed to have been 34 men from Guangdong who came to the famous Tivoli Gardens amusement park in 1902 as travelling performers on contracts for the summer.
 Though the initial understanding was that they would return to China after their work had ended, half found other employment at the end of their contracts, and thus chose to settle in Denmark.
 Similar forms of "coincidental arrival" would continue over the next few decades: some sailors jumped ship in Denmark or became stranded there during the 1904-05 Russo-Japanese War and later World War I, a few itinerant soapstone traders arrived from Qingtian, Zhejiang and ended up staying in the country, and other similar cases.
 By 1949, a total of 43 Chinese are believed to have become immigrants in Denmark; most of these were male, and among them were just four women married to Danish men.
 Early immigrants maintained few community links to each other or to their ancestral land, and thus were quickly assimilated into Danish society.
 After the 1949 establishment of the People's Republic of China, many deliberately cut off their contacts with relatives in China in fear that those relatives might suffer persecution for having foreign contacts.

-Until the 1970s, immigration from China remained almost non-existent, even as growth in the Danish economy created labour shortages and immigrants from other parts of the world flowed into the country.
+Until the 1970s, immigration from China remained almost non-existent, even as growth in the Danish economy created labour shortages; immigrants from other parts of the world flowed into the country.
 Police statistics showed 113 people from mainland China living in Denmark as of 1969, and one researcher estimates perhaps 60 more from Hong Kong, Taiwan, and Singapore.
 The numbers of migrants did not reach a significant level until the 1980s and 1990s, just as Danish immigration laws were becoming more strict.
 By 1996, there were 3,467 migrants/descendants of migrants from mainland China, Hong Kong, Singapore, and Taiwan.
 These years were also marked by a shift in the gender balance of migrants, with increasing numbers of women.

 Asylum seekers from the People's Republic of China are not prevalent among Chinese migrants to Denmark, even though Denmark has one of Europe's lowest rejection rates for asylum claims; such migrants prefer other countries in Southern, Central, or Eastern Europe, due to the better opportunities for work there.
 This contradicts claims that Chinese migrants are attracted by Denmark's generous social welfare benefits.

 Statistics Denmark showed 9,799 people born in mainland China and 448 born in Taiwan living in Denmark As of October 2009.

 Statistics Denmark showed in the first quarter of 2018 that 11,710 people with origins in mainland China are living in Denmark legally.